marink2/forte-lang/README.md

 | ![](assets/syntax_highlighting.gif) | ![](assets/language_support.gif) |
 |-------------------------------------|-----------------------------------|

+* **forte-lang Settings**: Configures custom values for forte-lang parameters.
+To access these settings, right-click in the editor or open the command palette (`Shift + Cmd/Ctrl + P`) and select `forte-lang: settings`.
+The currently customizable parameters include:

+  * Specifying the path to the Forte `options.yaml` file.

+  * Setting the number of spaces between an option and its value in `set { ... }` and `set forte { ... }` blocks.

+  * Defining the indentation size for options in `set { ... }` and `set forte { ... }` blocks.

 * **Molecule Viewer**: This feature allows users to highlight any molecule in Cartesian format and plot it (`Cmd/Ctrl + M`) in a webview.
 Right-clicking inside the webview panel opens a helpful menu with a list of options.
 Measurements can be made for bond lengths, bond angles, and atomic positions.
-Double-clicking on the units label (lower-left corner) changes the internal plotting logic (e.g., bond cutoff, atom radii, bond radii, etc.) to better visualize molecules provided in different units (Bohr or Angstrom). *Note: This does not change the units of the molecule itself*.
+Double-clicking on the units label (lower-left corner) changes the internal plotting logic (i.e., bond cutoff, atom radii, bond radii, etc.) to better visualize molecules provided in different units (Bohr or Angstrom). *Note: This does not change the units of the molecule itself*.

 | ![](assets/mol_view.gif) | <img src="assets/mol_view_menu.png" alt="Molecule View Menu" style="width: 800px;">|
 |-------------------------------------|-----------------------------------|